 Another thing to mention is that if your business doesn’t have a physical shop front or office then you can leave your Business Location empty.
 Just make sure that you include a list of locations in the Service Areas section.

 The insights section allows you to view data on how customers found your business.
-The data is categorised in three ways:
+The data is categorised in the three following ways: